 Ineffective ingredient could make Dayquil, Sudafed and others disappear from store shelves

-Pharmacies could pull common over-the-counter cold medications including Dayquil, Sudafed and Theraflu, from store shelves after Food and Drug Administration experts determined one of their main ingredients doesn't work.
+Pharmacies could pull common over-the-counter cold medications, including Dayquil, Sudafed and Theraflu, from store shelves after Food and Drug Administration experts determined one of the drugs' main ingredient doesn't work.

-That could leave consumers scrambling to find alternatives for relief from nasal congestion, and drugmakers hurrying to devise new drug formulations to make profits.
+That could leave consumers scrambling to find alternative treatments for relief from nasal congestion and drugmakers hurrying to devise new drug formulations.

-Drugs like Sudafed, from pharmaceutical company Johnson & Johnson, are part of a roughly $2.2 billion market for oral decongestants.
+Drugs like Sudafed, made by pharmaceutical company Johnson & Johnson, are part of a roughly $2.2 billion market for oral decongestants.
 Products with formulations that contain phenylephrine, the drug FDA experts deemed ineffective, make up about four-fifths of that market.

-The Consumer Healthcare Products Association, a trade group, maintains that the ingredient is in fact effective, and that the recent ruling could have significant "negative unintended consequences."

-If drugs like Sudafed are temporarily pulled from store shelves, it could burden consumers by making it more cumbersome for them to treat mild illnesses.
+The Consumer Healthcare Products Association maintains that phenylephrine is effective and that the FDA's guidance could have significant "negative unintended consequences."
+Pulling drugs like Sudafed from store shelves would make it harder for consumers to treat mild illnesses, according to the industry trade group.

 Which drugs contain phenylephrine?